← All posts

 The failure mode we see constantly: someone in one industry getting a headshot shot in the register of another.
 A doctor who looks like a BigLaw partner (cold).
 A tech founder who looks like an insurance agent (overly formal).
 A realtor who looks like an executive (too distant).

 What this means for AI-generated headshots: this is where our style pages come from.
-We trained our AI with explicit register awareness because we'd seen the failure mode play out thousands of times.
+We built AI Headshots with explicit register awareness because after thousands of Studio Pod sessions we saw the failure mode play out over and over.
 Most AI tools offer "business casual" or "professional" as their categories.
 We offer LinkedIn headshots, executive headshots, actor headshots, doctor headshots, lawyer headshots, realtor headshots — because those aren't interchangeable.
 The register is different and the output needs to reflect it.

 Pattern 5: The 60% failure mode